iamtimsmith/netlify-portfolio_v2/content/blog/2019-05-28-avoiding-burnout-as-a-developer/index.md

 Sometimes I feel like I'm not doing enough.
 I feel like I'm falling behind in my industry.
 I feel like a failure.
 I can almost guarantee that I'm not the only one who feels this way at times either.
 Our industry is a tough one to keep up with because it changes so rapidly and there is a pressure to always be developing.
 Just know that you aren't failing.
 You are doing enough.
 You are doing a good job.
 It's okay to take a break.

-<video src="https://media.giphy.com/media/xT0GqFIpuorgUtGLOE/giphy.mp4" autoplay muted loop></video>
+<video src="https://media.giphy.com/media/xT0GqFIpuorgUtGLOE/giphy.mp4" playsinline autoplay muted loop></video>

 ## What to do when you reach that point